The Value of Peer to Peer Recognition

 What’s so important about coworkers and tenure rewards?

 Rewarding tenure is a great idea.
 It helps employees feel good about the time they’ve dedicated to your company.
-But if you’re only shown appreciation for something one day in every five years, how truly valued would you feel?
-The other 1,825 days in those five years when you’re NOT being appreciated will seem unbearable.
+However, if you’re only shown appreciation for something one day in every five years, how truly valued would you feel?
+The other 1,825 days in those five years when you’re NOT being appreciated might seem…unpleasant.

 “Thanks for that.
 You’re SO great.”*